 That and more as Share Radio's Ed Bowsher speaks with Ben Kumar, Investment Manager at Seven Investment Management.

 If you're too busy or simply bored of trudging round your local supermarket like many of us you might have turned to delivery services.
 Recipe boxes have become a major trend in recent years for those looking for a convenient and easy way to try out new meals.
 One company, Mindful Chef, has combined this with the growing popularity of free-from foods to create gluten and dairy free boxes attracting interest clients including Andy Murray and the England Rugby team.
 Share Radio's Tom Hill was joined by founders Myles Hooper and Giles Humphries to get the story behind the company from the very beginning.

-Georgie Frost is joined in the studio by MoneySuperMarket.com Web editor Kevin Pratt.
-Today on the agenda, they discuss the biggest rise in consumer credit in 11 years.
-Plus a look into the Sports Direct vote by investors.
+Georgie Frost is joined in the studio by Senior analyst Ed Bowsher.
+Today on the agenda, they discuss Mr.Kipling increasing their prices.
+Plus they analyse why financial problems are affecting people's ability to do their job.
 All these stories and more on The News Review.

 Political upheaval, job worries and financial pressures are leaving young people anxious and daunted, according to The Prince's Trust.
 The charity found we're now seeing the lowest levels of confidence and happiness among 16 to 25 year olds in eight years of research.
 Money problems play a major role with over two fifths concerned goals like homeownership and a steady job are unrealistic.
 Georgie was joined by Paul Brown, from the Prince's Trust to discuss more.